HomeBusProjects/furball/HARDWARE.md

 9. Run the diagnostic a final time and resolve any problems.

-10. Build and flasht the Furball firmware and watch its output to confirm that the board is working properly.
+10. Build and flash the Furball firmware and watch its output to confirm that the board is working properly.